fdlessard/SpringBootConfigurationProject/BestPratices.md

   message.warning.property1 ="A warning  message"
   ...
   message.error.property1 ="An error message"

+4. Groups should be consecutives in the property key

+   Try to avoid this:

+      someclass.notNull.message
+      someclass.divideByZero.message

+   Try to do this instead:

+      someclass.message.notNull
+      someclass.message.divideByZero

-4. Respect the java property file contract (try to keep a simple redable format)
+5. Respect the java property file contract (try to keep a simple redable format)

    \# Simple line format